Semantics, Syntactics, Pragmatics, Oh My!

 American Horror Story is a more structurally complex show than What We Do in the Shadows, containing several sources of what would typically be considered the source of evil in the horror genre.
 The Bloody Face Killer and Briarcliff Manor are the two main “monsters” of the show.
 The main heroes are journalist Lana Winters and suspected killer Kit Walker.
 Within the text of American Horror Story, the conventional horror theme of good surmounting evil is present in most of the screen action and dialogue.
 The syntactic relationship between American Horror Story and the traditional premise of conflict in horror creates very clear channels of communication between the show and the genre as a whole.
 In other words, the central conflict of American Horror Story and the plots surrounding it do not defy audience’s expectation of what belongs in the horror genre.

 What We Do in the Shadows follows a similar thematic structure in which the characters Nandor, Nadja, and Laszlo exist as “heroes” trying to coexist as vampires in the human world.
 Baron Afanas represents what audiences would consider the “monster” of the series.
 He wishes for the vampires to take over the human world and establish the dominance of the vampire race.
 Even though What We Do in the Shadows frames this as a comedic element of the plot, at its core, the basic theme of the show is reflective of the overarching theme found across most of the horror genre.
-Despite its alternative representation of the theme, the text of What We Do in the Shadows at its core does not defy audience’s preconceived expectations of what to expect the dominant conflict of a horror show to be.
+Despite its alternative representation of the theme, the text of What We Do in the Shadows at its core does not defy audience’s preconceived expectations of what the dominant conflict of a horror show should be.

 Pragmatic Approach